MGRich/VVVVVV/README.md

 Screen wrapping does not "zip", it updates the old position

-The Tower and entities inside the tower are interpolated
+The Tower, and entities inside the tower are interpolated.
+The background is interpolated and doesn't use surface (see Warp Zones above)

 What doesn't work
 -